Planimal-Info/site-capstone/planning/project_proposal.md

 - Users can upload pictures of animals and plants (New York).
 - Users can like photos of animals/plants.
 - Login/Register
-- Comments
-- Dislike Ratio
-- Use names provided from users to grab photos from another API.
-- Search for animals and display information.
+- Search for animals and display information about that animal/plant, Also show user posts related to that animal/plant.
+- User feed that consists of posts.
+Can filter posts based on likes. (most liked during the day/week/month).
+- User Profiles.

 ## Related Work